Poisson geometry, monoidal Fukaya categories, and commutative Floer cohomology rings: Examples of monoidal Fukaya categories

 that flips the sign of $p_1$ and $p_2$, $SS(\K_\Delta)$ corresponds to $\mathsf{m}$. \item Let $\K_M \in \Sh_c(M)$ be the constructible sheaf that is the unit for the tensor product.
 Then

 coincides with $\mathsf{e}$. \end{itemize} \end{prop}

-As for the statement that fiberwise negation is Verdier duality, this is slightly difficult to formulate in the framework of the proposition above because Verdier duality is a contravariant functor, and so it does not have a kernel \emph{per se}.
+The statement that fiberwise negation is Verdier duality is explained in \cite[Section 3.4.1]{nadler}.
+It is slightly difficult to formulate in the framework of the proposition above because Verdier duality is a contravariant functor, and so it does not have a kernel \emph{per se}.
 On the other hand, it is natural to convert contravariant functors into covariant ones by pre-composing with Verdier duality itself.
 Then Verdier duality goes over to the identity functor, which is represented by a certain $\K_{\Delta_2}$ in $\Sh_c(M \times M)$, and

 and under the isomorphism $T^*(M\times M) = G\times G$, this Lagrangian corresponds to $\mathsf{i}$.